 Salmon restoration project helps strengthen sockeye population in the Yakima Basin

-In July, we joined our partners in the Yakima Basin Integrated Plan to celebrate completion of the plan’s biggest undertaking so far, the Cle Elum juvenile fish passage facility.
+In July, we joined our partners in the Yakima Basin Integrated Plan to celebrate completing the plan’s biggest undertaking so far: the Cle Elum juvenile fish passage facility.

 Last year marked the 10-year anniversary of the state’s initial investment in the Integrated Plan, making this celebration a timely closeout to the plan’s first phase – and helping to lay a solid foundation for the next 10 years and beyond.